paulshriner/fcc-rd-cert/README.md

 * Salon Appointment Scheduler

       A database for a salon including services, customers, and appointments.
 The database was made using PostgreSQL, and services were inserted into the services table.
 Finally, I made a Bash script to make an appointment for a customer (along with adding the customer if they weren't in the customers table).

+* Periodic Table

+      A database for the periodic table including elements, properties, and types.
+A version of the database (using PostgreSQL) was given, from which I made several additions and corrections.
+Then, I made a bash script to get element information based on atomic number, name, or symbol.